dimitree54/public_package_template/README.md

-# Private Python Package Template
+# Public Python Package Template

-For private packages hosting we use [CloudSmith](https://cloudsmith.com) because of their generous free tier.

 ## Using This Template for Your Own Package (e.g., "my_package")